Bphilipson2/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and Routes

 - [ ] Describe Middleware?

+It is the code that lies between the API and database

 - [ ] Describe a Resource?

+It is data

 - [ ] What can the API return to help clients know if a request was successful?

+success:true

 - [ ] How can we partition our application into sub-applications?

+Middleware directories and server

 ## Project Setup